 It is, after all, the sort of life Jesus talked about in the Sermon on the Mount (Matthew 5-7) and in the ‘greatest commandment’: “Love the Lord your God with all your heart and with all your soul and with all your mind… [and] love your neighbour as yourself.”

 Why live in community?

 In sharing our lives like this, we hope to be transformed and help our guests be transformed.
-As Jean Vanier, founder of l’Arche, put it: “A community is only a community when most of the people in it have made the passage from ‘the community for me’ to ‘me for the community’.”
+Henri Nouwen says, “Community is where humility and glory touch.
+However, community is first of all a quality of the heart.
+It grows from the spiritual knowledge that we are alive not for ourselves but for one another.
+Community is the fruit of our capacity to make the interests of others more important than our own.”
 We believe this way of life reflects the heart of the Holy Trinity of God.